 Unfortunately, there are people who are unequipped, ill-equipped and wrongly equipped to be helpful to a person living with a chronic illness.
 If I had a broken arm, I would have people pouring out their concern and desire to help me open doors and carry a pile of books, but that’s because a broken arm is temporary and the need is visible.
 Once the bone mends and the cast is removed, the need for help is no longer there.
 Life goes on as it always was and no one has to open doors or carry books for you any more.

 “Oh, today I’m going to ignore the fact that my legs don’t work and have a tendency to twitch uncontrollably, get over it and walk across the room.”
 Really?
-And that’s suppose to make multiple sclerosis go away…ignoring it and just get over it?
+And that’s suppose to make multiple sclerosis go away…ignoring it and just getting over it?
 Yeah…No, that doesn’t work.
 Our decision is in working through it, not getting over it.
 We need help through the pain, through the struggle, through the difficulties.

 Most of the time people who give that kind of advice, if you want to call it advice, are at a point of frustration within themselves because they are being inconvenienced.
 They actually say what they say because in reality they want you to be over it so they can be spared having to deal with your challenges.
 Most people want to help others out, but they want you to feel better thus sparing them the inconvenience of having to adjust their own lives to accommodate the unexpected.
 They are thinking of themselves.

 Don’t ever apologize because you are hurting or needing help.
 Don’t allow someone’s response to you cause feelings of guilt just because you are having a challenging day.
 You are the one living with MS and you have the right to feel what you feel.
 Most people with MS hide their struggles for that very reason.
 They don’t want to be thought of as a burden because they know their pain is ongoing and their struggle is a daily occurrence.

 But I want you to know that you are not a burden, you HAVE a burden which by definition is something too heavy to carry alone.
 Don’t be afraid to ask for help.
-The ones who are meant to stick around will ask how they can help lift that burden whenever they can.
+The ones who are meant to stick around will ask how they can help lift that burden.
 Let the others go.